Things to do in Montego Bay, Jamaica

 Read alsoPura Vida Road Trip in Costa Rica

-SHOPPING FOR SOUVENIRS AND HANDICRAFTS
+SHOPPING FOR SOUVENIRS & HANDICRAFTS IN MONTEGO BAY

 If you want to bring back hand-crafted items from your travels, then head to the Old Fort Craft & Heritage Market in Montego Bay.
 Take note that not everything here is handmade but it's definitely a good place to get all your souvenir shopping done.
 Bargaining is expected, and is part of the fun of shopping in Jamaica!